Soluwire/laravel-currencyapi/readme.md

  ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/soluwire/laravel-currencyapi/blob/master/LICENSE) file for details
+ ## Issues
+ If you have any issues please submit an issue, I'll review it as soon as I get time.

+ ## Contributions
+ If you would like to contribute, feel free to make a fork & i'll review any changes.

   That's all folks 👍